Answered By: Priscilla Coulter Last Updated: Jun 01, 2023 Views: 5086

 Then, we'll try searching with the broader concepts: social networking AND college students AND learning.

-If those keywords still don't bring enough results, we can try some of the the even broader concepts (note that you can mix and match broader and narrower terms!): social media AND students AND learning.
+If those keywords still don't bring enough results, we can try some e even broader concepts (note that you can mix and match broader and narrower terms!): social media AND students AND learning.

-Broadening your search can mean broadening your research topic, too...you might decide, based on your new search results, to approach your paper or presentation in a different way.
+Broadening your topic: If you have tried all of the options above and you’re still not getting any results, you might think about broadening your topic by focusing on a larger concept.
 Sometimes a slightly broader topic is more interesting to read (and to write!) about, because it includes more points of view and examples.
 Be sure to clear topic changes with your instructor.

 But, even when your topic is very specific, there are times when searching broadly is useful:

 - Books are typically written on broad subjects, though they may include chapters or sections on very specific topics.
-You'll need to search the book catalog broadly, then look inside individual books for more specific topics.
+You'll need to search for books broadly, then look inside individual books for more specific topics.

 - The same is sometimes true for websites.
 A site devoted to higher education may well include a page or document about social networking in online classes, but you may have to search within the site to find it.